JulioPDX/ccnp_enarsi_lab_manual/README.md

       - CISCO
 ```

-The playbook will handle configuring the interfaces to match this vars file.
+The deploy playbook will handle configuring the interfaces, setting static routes, routing, banners, tunnel, loopback interfaces, and more.
 There is also a `destroy` variable.
 Items defined in destroy will be removed from the devices after the user is done working through a lab.
 The interface that is attached to the MGMT VRF is not defined in these files for safety, if they are not included, then there is no chance the playbook or user may inadvertently reset the interface.

 ### Deploying